A Healthy Checklist for Anyone Who Loves Naps

-On busy days when you can’t quit yawning, few things feel as blissful as surrendering for a quick nap.
-But as natural as napping may feel, having a simple plan in place can help make your siesta more effective in heightening alertness, enhancing mood and imparting other benefits.
+On busy days when you can’t quit yawning, few things feel as blissful as surrendering for a quick snooze.
+But as natural as napping may feel—close eyes, commence sleep!—having a simple plan in place can help make your siesta more effective in heightening alertness, enhancing mood, and imparting other benefits.
 Take your naps to the next level and get the rest you deserve with these recommendations from leading sleep specialists.

 1. A 30-minute limit

-Ever napped in the middle of the day and woke up feeling more sluggish?
+Ever conk out in the middle of the day and wake up feeling more sluggish?
 You may have snoozed a little too long.
 “With a nap, you’re trying to just skim the surface of sleep and not ascend into a cycle of deep sleep where your brain thinks it’s night,” says W. Christopher Winter, MD, president of Charlottesville Neurology and Sleep Medicine in Virginia.
 “You want to get in and out before you get to that point.”

-A review of research on napping found that naps seem to have the strongest link with enhancing wakefulness and performance when they last between 10 and 30 minutes.
-The longer a nap stretches beyond that window, the more likely a person is to experience temporary sleep inertia—the medical term for that groggy, confused sensation, Dr. Winter says.
-Keeping a nap short also helps minimise interference with your regular night time sleep, he adds.
-To avoid over-napping, set an alarm or ask a household member to wake you up at a particular time.
+A review of research on napping found that naps seems to have the strongest link with enhancing wakefulness and performance when they last between 10 and 30 minutes.
+The longer a nap stretches beyond that window, the more likely a person is to experience temporary sleep inertia—the medical term for that groggy, confused, “what month is it?” sensation, Dr. Winter says.
+Keeping a nap short also helps minimize interference with your regular nighttime sleep, he adds.
+To avoid overnapping, set an alarm or ask a household member to boot you out of bed at a predetermined time.

 2. An early-afternoon window

-Nope, you’re not just being lazy, the post-lunch energy slump many people experience is a cyclical phenomenon documented by science.
-“You have a natural dip in your circadian rhythm (aka your body clock) in the early afternoon,” says Dr. Winter.
-“It’s why you may feel lethargic for an hour or two after lunch.”
-This may be partly due to changes in the brain’s hypothalamus that occur in the 1 - 3pm zone (and again in the evening).
+Nope, you’re not just being lazy: The post-lunch energy slump many people experience is a cyclical phenomenon documented by science.
+“You have a natural dip in your circadian rhythm in the early afternoon,” says Dr. Winter, who is also the author of The Sleep Solution.
+“It’s why you may feel [listless] for an hour or two after lunch.”
+This may be partly due to changes in the brain’s hypothalamus that occur in the 1-to-3-p.m zone (and again in the evening).

-The afternoon energy slump creates an ideal opportunity to nap, as you’ll be much more likely to nod off efficiently, says Monique May, MD.
-Conveniently, you’ll awake with a good chunk of the day still ahead of you, allowing your body sufficient time to cycle back to sleepiness when you’re ready to turn in for the night.
+The afternoon energy downswing creates an ideal opportunity to nap, as you’ll be that much more likely to nod off efficiently, says Monique May, MD, a family physician based in Charlotte, North Carolina.
+Conveniently (thanks, brain!), you’ll awake with a good chunk of the day still ahead of you, allowing your body sufficient time to cycle back to sleepiness when you’re ready to turn in for the night.

 3. Restful surroundings

-Some afternoons, you might feel so tired you could nod off with loud music playing beside you.
+Some afternoons, you might feel so zonked you could nod off with a jackhammer clanging beside you.
 You’ll probably get more from your nap, however, if you treat it like a mini bedtime and move to a more calming sleep environment.
 “You want a nice dark area, no noise, not too hot or cold,” Dr. May says.
-Consider muting phone alerts while you’re at it, she suggests: “Minimise any distractions so your brain can quiet down.”
+Consider muting phone alerts while you’re at it, she suggests: “Minimize any distractions so your brain can quiet down.”

 4. Chill expectations

-Stressing over time constraints like picking up the kids or taking the dog to the vet in an hour, is a sure way to stop a nap in its tracks.
+Stressing over time constraints (“I’m tired but I have to pick up the kids/dial in for a phone meeting/bring the dog to the vet in 60 minutes!”) is a surefire way to stop a nap in its tracks.
 To alleviate that race-against-the-clock feeling, Dr. Winter suggests shifting the objective ever so slightly.
 “If sleep happens, that’s awesome, but make your goal just to rest,” he says.
-There’s a good chance you’ll feel renewed even if you don’t technically sleep.
+There’s a good chance you’ll feel renewed even if you don’t technically doze off.
 Research has found that whether or not people fall asleep, simply lying down for a short midday break is correlated with positive changes in mood.

 5. A wake-up interlude

-Once your nap is over, you may no go from slumbering to super alert immediately—most people need about 10 minutes to fully reboot after emerging from a midday nap.
+Once your nap is over, don’t expect to go from slumbering to super alert immediately—most people need about 10 minutes to fully reboot after emerging from a midday snooze.
 “This gives you some time to shake out the cobwebs,” Dr. Winter says.
-His post-nap suggestion—try stretching, moving around a little, or looking out a bright window “to help your brain wake up.”
-One small study of 10 healthy adults suggests that following a 20-minute afternoon nap with a minute of bright light exposure, a splash of water on the face, or a cup of coffee can enhance the energising effects of a nap itself.
+His post-nap suggestion: Try stretching, moving around a little, or looking out a bright window “to help your brain wake up.”
+One small study of 10 healthy adults suggests that following a 20-minute afternoon nap with a minute of bright light exposure, a splash of water on the face, or a cup of coffee can enhance the energizing effects of a nap itself.